I know it is annoying, but unfortunately your password does need to include uppercase and lowercase letters, a number and a symbol such as !?$%&

 These eco-printing techniques will work on any plant-based fibre, including cotton, linen and hemp, as well as semi-synthetic/ viscose fabrics such as rayon.
 The techniques will not work for petroleum based fibres like polyester, although nylon is an exception.

-The Living Colour ecourse also briefly explores eco-printing on wool in week one, with a method that can also be used for silk.
+The Living Colour ecourse also includes a module about eco-printing on wool, with a method that can also be used for silk.